lisa-analyzer/evm-lisa/README.md

 - [Gradle](https://gradle.org/releases/) >= 6.6
 - [Etherscan API key](https://etherscan.io/myapikey)

-Development is done in [Eclipse](https://www.eclipse.org/downloads/).
 You need to:
 - Clone the repository:
   ```bash
   git clone https://github.com/lisa-analyzer/evm-lisa.git
   cd evm-lisa
   ```
-- Install the Gradle IDE Pack plugin through the Eclipse Marketplace; from the eclipse menu bar:
-  - *Help*
-  - *Eclipse Marketplace...*
-  - *Search* for *Gradle IDE Pack 3.8*
-  - *Install Gradle IDE Pack 3.8*
-- Import the project into the eclipse workspace as a Gradle project.
+- Import the project into the Eclipse/IntelliJ workspace as a Gradle project.

 # ⚙️ Running EVMLiSA
 Before running EVMLiSA, ensure you have set up an Environment Variable with your Etherscan API Key.
 Follow the steps below to set up the environment variable: